 ML can put vast troves of data — increasingly captured by connected devices and the Internet of Things (IoT) — into a digestible context for humans.

-Deep learning is an even more specific version of ML that relies on neural networks to engage in nonlinear reasoning.
+Deep learning is an even more specific type of ML that relies on neural networks to engage in nonlinear reasoning.
 It is critical to perform more advanced functions, such as fraud detection, because it can simultaneously analyze a wide range of factors.

-For self-driving cars to work, several factors must be identified, analyzed and responded to simultaneously.
+For example, for self-driving cars to work, several factors must be identified, analyzed and responded to simultaneously.
 Deep learning algorithms help self-driving cars contextualize information picked up by their sensors, such as the distance of other objects, the speed at which they are moving and a prediction of where they will be in five to 10 seconds.
 All this information is calculated at once to help a self-driving car make decisions like when to change lanes.

 AI isn’t a replacement for human intelligence and ingenuity — it’s a supporting tool.
 While the technology may not be able to complete commonsense tasks in the real world, it is adept at processing and analyzing troves of data much faster than a human brain.
 AI software can take data and present synthesized courses of action to human users, helping us determine potential consequences and streamline business decision-making.

-“Artificial intelligence is kind of the second coming of software,” explained Amir Husain, founder of ML company SparkCognition.
+“Artificial intelligence is kind of the second coming of software,” said Amir Husain, founder of ML company SparkCognition.
 “It’s a form of software that makes decisions on its own, that’s able to act even in situations not foreseen by the programmers.
 Artificial intelligence has a wider latitude of decision-making ability [than] traditional software.”

 AI’s abilities make the technology a valuable business tool, particularly in the following areas: